List of Iranian football transfers summer 2016: Rules and regulations

-According to Iran Football Federation rules for 2016–17 Persian Gulf Pro League, each Football Club is allowed to take up to maximum 6 new Iranian player from the other clubs who already played in the 2015–16 Iran Pro League season.
-In addition to these six new players, each club is allowed to take up to maximum 4 non-Iranian new players (at least one of them should be Asian) and up to 3 players from Free agent (who did not play in 2015–16 Iran Pro League season or doesn't list in any 2015–16 League after season's start) during the season.
+According to Iran Football Federation rules for the 2016–17 Persian Gulf Pro League, each Football Club is allowed to take up to a maximum of 6 new Iranian players from the other clubs who already played in the 2015–16 Iran Pro League season.
+In addition to these six new players, each club is allowed to take up to a maximum of 4 non-Iranian new players (at least one of them should be Asian) and up to 3 players from Free agents (who did not play in 2015–16 Iran Pro League season or doesn't list in any 2015–16 League after season's start) during the season.
 In addition to these players, the clubs are also able to take some new under-23 and under-21 years old players, if they have some free place in these categories in their player lists.
-Under-23 players should sign in transfer window but under-21 can be signed during the first mid-season.
+Under-23 players should sign in the transfer window, but under-21 can be signed during the first mid-season.